-A business without analytics and tracking, would function just like a traveller without a GPS (or a map, for that matter) - wandering about in a foreign place, with no sense of direction.
+A business without analytics and tracking, would function just like a traveler without a GPS (or a map, for that matter) – wandering about in a foreign place, with no sense of direction.

 Customization is the key.

-What matters to Amazon (an E-commerce firm) might be insignificant to Dropbox (a SaaS firm), simply because their respective business models are completely different.
+What matters to Amazon (an E-commerce firm) might be insignificant to Dropbox (a Software as a Service or SaaS firm), simply because their respective business models are completely different.

-The fundamental difference between the two arises from the fact that a subscription based company thrives on recurring revenue, (aims at building a base of customers who would pay constantly), while the other is dependent on one-off payments (aims at acquiring new customer).
-This difference translates into a difference in the kind of metrics that these two businesses must follow.
+The fundamental difference between the two business models arises from the fact that a SaaS company thrives on MRR (Monthly Recurring Revenue) & aims at building a base of customers in your CRM who would constantly pay, while the other is dependent on one-off payments (aims at acquiring new customers).

-So when an E-commerce company focuses on its monthly revenue, a SaaS company on the other hand, has to concentrate on what is called “Monthly Recurring Revenue”.
+So when an E-commerce company focuses on its monthly revenue, a SaaS company on the other hand, has to concentrate on what is called “Monthly Recurring Revenue (MRR)”.

-So how does this difference in the metrics affect the way these two business models approach analytics?
+So how does this difference in the SaaS metrics/KPIs affect the way these two business models approach SaaS analytics?

 About 70% of E-commerce companies have an Acquisition model, which is why they must track the Checkout rates and must strive to reduce their Customer Acquisition Costs.

-On the contrary, Retention is the core principle for subscription commerce companies.
-So they’ll have to work on factors like Churn rate, Customer funnel, Feature utilization/neglect, etc.
+On the contrary, Retention is the core principle for Sofware as a Service or SaaS commerce companies.
+So they’ll have to focus on Churn SaaS metrics (Churn rate, Gross MRR Churn Rate) and other factors such as Customer funnel, Feature utilization/neglect, etc.

 Coming to the monetary part – the primary source of revenue for a non-recurring revenue business would be the transactions while for a recurring revenue business the primary sources are the number of active users.

 Hence the former must measure the Transaction value in their analytics and the latter should assess the Lifetime value and the Upselling conversion rate.
 (To dig deeper into this topic, read this book.)